naginanaveed/scRNA-seq-/README.md

 sc.tl.rank_genes_groups(adata, groupby="leiden_res0_5", method="wilcoxon")
 sc.pl.rank_genes_groups_dotplot(adata, n_genes=5)
 ```

-**What are marker genes?**
-Now that you have clusters, you need to understand what biological cell type each cluster represents.
-Marker genes are genes that are significantly more highly expressed in one cluster compared to all others — they are the molecular "signature" of each cluster.

 `rank_genes_groups` performs a Wilcoxon rank-sum test (recommended for scRNA-seq data) for each gene in each cluster versus all other clusters.
 Results are stored in `adata.uns["rank_genes_groups"]` as ranked lists of differentially expressed genes per cluster.

 The **dotplot** visualization provides a compact summary: